drug-design/course/docs/chapters/protein-structure.md

 #### &Phi; and &Psi; Torsion Angles of &beta; Turns

-Different &beta;-turns have different conformations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/phi-psi-torsion-angles-beta-turns-3557da5c'><i class='fa fa-play' aria-hidden='true'></i></button>Different &beta;-turns have different conformations.
 The torsion angles for residues i+1 and i+2 in type I and type II &beta;-turns are indicated in the following Ramachandran plot.
 Note that in a type II &beta;-turn, residue i+2 lies in a region that was allowed only for glycine dipeptides.

 ![](https://media.drugdesign.org/course/protein-structure/8_5_2_0_1.png){: loading=lazy }
 ### Non-Regular Coil and Loops

-Approximately 80-90% of the residues in proteins can be classified as participating in secondary structures (&alpha;-helix, &beta;-sheet or turn).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/non-regular-coil-loops-996d2a88'><i class='fa fa-play' aria-hidden='true'></i></button>Approximately 80-90% of the residues in proteins can be classified as participating in secondary structures (&alpha;-helix, &beta;-sheet or turn).
 All other residues possess non-regular structures that are described as "coils" or "loops".
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer